tylerdave/OpenAPI-Tutorial/presentation/slides.md

 - An example of the paths object that contains a list of **path Item object**
 - Path item object is **relative to the base path** and contains a list of valid http operations
-- **operation object** Is where the interesting logic happens and it holds some metadata about the operation (sumamry, description) and as we will see later a bit more.
+- **operation object** Is where the interesting logic happens and it holds some metadata about the operation (summary, description) and as we will see later a bit more.
-- **reponse object** is how we can define the entire response body/headers etc. For now we just see one response code supported and description.
+- **response object** is how we can define the entire response body/headers etc. For now we just see one response code supported and description.
   Later we will expand to describe all the data returned in this response.